 Sam, a senior, day student, and Bravo Battalion Commander who is in his fourth year at Farragut, also wrote two poems, one called “Chiraq” and the other called “The Policeman’s Son”.
 Click here to read them.

 “I was inspired to write ‘Chiraq’ because half of my family lives in Chicago which is also the murder capital of the U.S.,” explained Sam.
 “Every time I visit I happen to see something go down, usually with gangs,” continued Sam.
 “It’s ironic because Illinois has the strictest gun laws in the U.S. Then when I did the math and learned that more people have been killed in Chicago than Iraq.
 So I combined the word for this poem.”

 Sam’s second poem called “The Policeman’s Son” is written from experience.
 “My dad was a police officer for 31 years.
 He’s worked with SWAT, narcotics, and the gang unit.
 In 2011 two of my dad’s colleagues were killed right in front of my father in St. Pete.
 It worried me to think that could’ve been my dad,” said Sam.
 Although Sam is from a long line of police officers, his father, brother, grandfather, and great uncle all served, he is already enlisted in the Marine Corps.
-“For years I have volunteered with the police in a program similar to JROTC, and I am excited to serve now in the military.”
+“For years I have volunteered with the police in a program similar to JROTC, and I am excited to serve now in the Prep school.”